-This manual will alert personnel to known procedures which require special attention, to those which could damage equipment, and to those which could be dangerous to personnel.
-However, because pump installations are seldom identical, this manual cannot possibly provide detailed instructions and precautions for every aspect of each specific application.
+Because pump installations are seldom identical, this manual cannot possibly provide detailed instructions and precautions for every aspect of each specific application.
 Therefore, it is the responsibility of the owner/installer of the pump to ensure that applications not addressed in this manual are performed only after establishing that neither operator safety nor pump integrity are compromised by the installation.
 Pumps and related equipment must be installed and operated according to all national, local and industry standards.

-If there are any questions regarding the pump which are not covered in this manual or in other literature accompanying the unit, please contact your Gorman-Rupp distributor or the Gorman-Rupp Company:
+If there are any questions regarding the pump or its application which are not covered in this manual or in other literature accompanying this unit, please contact your Gorman-Rupp distributor, or The Gorman-Rupp Company:

 The Gorman-Rupp Company P.O.
+Box 1217

-Box 1217 Mansfield, Ohio 44901-1217 Phone: (419) 755-1011
+Mansfield, Ohio 44901-1217

+Phone: (419) 755-1011